Johann Tserclaes, Count of Tilly: Campaign in Germany

-Next he turned west and marched through Germany, but was defeated at the Battle of Mingolsheim on 27 April 1622.
-He then joined with the Spanish general Duke Gonzalo Fernández de Córdoba – not to be confused with the famous Spanish general of the same name from the Italian Wars in Italy at the end of the 15th century – and was victorious at the Battle of Wimpfen against George Fredrick, Margrave of Baden-Durlach on 6 May; this victory occurred after the enemies’ ammunition tumbril was hit by cannon fire and exploded.
+Next, Tilly turned west and marched through Germany, but was defeated at the Battle of Mingolsheim on 27 April 1622.
+He then joined with the Spanish general Duke Gonzalo Fernández de Córdoba – not to be confused with the famous Spanish general of the same name from the Italian Wars in Italy at the end of the 15th century – and was victorious at the Battle of Wimpfen against George Fredrick, Margrave of Baden-Durlach on 6 May; this victory occurred after the enemies' ammunition tumbril was hit by cannon fire and exploded.

 He was successful again at the Battle of Höchst on 20 June and was made a count (Graf in German) for this victory.
 These three battles in two months allowed him to capture the city of Heidelberg following an eleven-week siege on 19 September.
 Christian the Younger of Brunswick, whom he had already defeated at Höchst, raised another army, but again lost to him at the Battle of Stadtlohn, where 13,000 out of his army of 15,000 were lost, including fifty of his high-ranking officers.
 Together with the complete surrender of Bohemia in 1623, this ended virtually all resistance in Germany.
 This caused King Christian IV of Denmark to enter the Thirty Years' War in 1625 to protect Protestantism, and also in a bid to make himself the primary leader of Northern Europe.
 Count Tilly besieged and captured Münden on 30 May 1626, whereupon local and refugee Protestant ministers were thrown into the river Werra, but could not lay a siege to Kassel.